unix/next-password/README.md

 *NextPassword's* edge function code is isolated from the client code, so they don't have to interact with each other at all.
 The size of the middleware is about `3.9kb`(gzipped), Auth component are approximately `20kb`(gzipped, can be cached).

-In addition, *NextPassword* supports server-side rendering styles, please refer to this [full example](https://github.com/unix/next-password/blob/master/examples/with-server-styles).
+In addition, *NextPassword* supports server-side rendering styles, refer to [server-render styles](https://github.com/unix/next-password/blob/master/examples/with-server-styles).

 <br/>